luismp02/Spatial-Transcriptomics/PDAC/data_info.md

 ## Data Directory

-The primary dataset is stored in the following path (bettik path to be updated):
+Primary dataset stored in the following path (bettik path to be updated):
 ```
 ~/projects/datashare/visium_PDAC
 ```
-This directory contains multiple samples, each corresponding to a different experiment:
+This directory contains 12 samples, each corresponding to a different experiment:

 | Sample Directory | Description |
 |------------------|-------------|